 The objective of the Corporation's compensation philosophy is to attract, develop, motivate and retain high performing individuals who are capable of delivering our strategy, while emphasizing variable pay that aligns with shareholders' interests and the achievement of the Corporation's strategic objectives.
-In support of this objective, the Corporation strives to provide total compensation (including salary, short- and long-term incentives and benefit programs) for Executive Officers that is market competitive (benchmarked against the general market and targeted within the 35th to 50th percentile of the Corporation's comparator group), whilst also taking into account the relative complexity and unique characteristics of the Corporation.
-Over the years, the Corporation has implemented different programs and policies to support this objective and target, including: (i) introducing a performance share unit ("PSU") program and restricted share unit ("RSU") program to the Long-Term Incentive ("LTI") Plan while reducing the granting of Options to executives; (ii) establishing a supplemental retirement program to more closely align with the retirement programs available among the comparator group; and (iii) introducing equity ownership guidelines, an anti-hedging policy and a clawback policy to bring the Corporation's compensation governance more in line with the practices of leading Canadian companies.
+In support of this objective, the Corporation strives to provide total compensation (including salary, short- and long-term incentives and benefit programs) for Executive Officers that is market competitive (benchmarked against the general market and targeted within the 25th to 50th percentile of the Corporation's comparator group), whilst also taking into account the relative complexity and unique characteristics of the Corporation, including continued forestry policy changes that have challenged investment in British Columbia and the high cost of living, including real estate prices, in the areas where the Corporation operates.

+Over the years, the Corporation has implemented different programs and policies to support this objective and target, including: